You must apply for a Tier 5 (Temporary Worker - Creative and Sporting) visa if:

-- you’ve been offered work as a sports person or creative worker
+- you’ve been offered work in the UK as a sports person or creative worker

 - you’re from outside the European Economic Area (EEA) and Switzerland

 - you meet the other eligibility requirements

 A creative worker is someone who works in the creative industry, for example an actor, dancer, musician or film crew member.

 You need to have a certificate of sponsorship from a licensed employer before you can apply to come to the UK to work.

 The work you do in the UK must relate to the work of your sponsor organisation.